Statute of Limitations for Crimes in Spain (Deadlines 2026)

 - Raise the statute of limitations as a preliminary objection (artículo de previo pronunciamiento) so the case can be dismissed without going to trial.

-Think Your Offense Is Time-Barred?
+Think Your Offence Is Time-Barred?

 We analyse your case to see whether we can request dismissal on limitation grounds.
 Don't risk a trial if the deadline has already passed.